The Dunning–Kruger Effect in Development: When Confidence Costs More Than Concrete

 What the Dunning–Kruger Effect Means in Development

 In real estate development, the Dunning–Kruger effect appears when confidence exceeds competence.
-Result: inflated schedule and budget promises, weak control over the real estate development process, and unpriced risks.
+The result is inflated promises on schedule and budget, weak control of the development process, and unpriced risks.
 The remedy: disciplined risk management, base rates (reference classes), probabilistic estimates, and independent reviews.

 Land & Utilities Due Diligence: Risk Checklist

 Before schematic design, verify: title/encumbrances, access (public/contractual), utility connections (power capacity, water, wastewater), slope/geology, and height/offset/environmental restrictions.
-This developer risk checklist prevents expensive late-stage rework.
+This developer risk checklist prevents costly late-stage rework.

 Land due diligence checklist